-No school employee may accept gifts from any person or group desiring to do or doing business with the school system unless such gifts are instructional products or advertising items of nominal value that are widely distributed.
+No school employee may accept gifts from any person or group desiring to do or doing business with the school system may be accepted by a school employee unless such gifts are except for instructional products or advertising items of nominal value that are widely distributed.

 Legal References: G.S.
-14-234, -234.1; 115C-47(18); 133-32 Cross References: Board Member Conflict of Interest (policy 2121)
+14-234 and -234.1; 115C-47(18); 133-32 Cross References: Board Member Conflict of Interest (policy 2121)

-Adopted: May 1, 2000 Updated: August 3, 2009 Updated November 2, 2009 Updated: December 8, 2010 The board places a high priority on securing the most competent personnel available and, once they are employed, in assisting them in their professional growth and development throughout their careers.
+Adopted: May 1, 2000 Updated: August 3, 2009 Updated November 2, 2009

+The board attaches places a high priority on to securing the most competent personnel available and, once they are employed, in assisting them in their professional growth and development throughout their careers.
 An effective evaluation program that clearly describes an employee's performance is a critical aspect of professional growth and assistance.

 The superintendent is directed to develop and implement an effective evaluation system for licensed personnel that is consistent with State Board of Education policies.
-School administrators who are responsible for conducting evaluations shall comply with all state requirements with regard to the type and frequency of evaluation.
+School administrators who are responsibile ity for conducting evaluations shall comply with all state requirements in with regard to the type and frequency of evaluation.
 The school principal shall evaluate teachers.
 The superintendent or designee shall evaluate principals and assistant principals.
 All licensed personnel must be evaluated at least annually using state-approved evaluation instruments in conformance with any processes established by the State Board for that class of personnel.
 The annual evaluation of principals and assistant principals must include a mid-year review.